 However, CELCIS offers optional summer I/summer II classes.
 If you are receiving a financial scholarship by a sponsor, please follow their enrollment requirements for funding purposes.
 The CELCIS department recommends that students take summer semester classes.
 Taking long breaks may cause students to forget the English that they have learned.

-ALL students who study during the Summer I session will be required to also study in the Summer II session.
+All students who study during the Summer I session will be required to also study in the Summer II session.

-New students have the option to begin in the Summer II term if they have a Summer II I-20.
+New students have the option to begin in the Summer II term only if they have a Summer II I-20.
 Students who begin in Summer II will not be eligible for a vacation period until the summer session the following year.
 Returning students will not be allowed to register for only summer II classes.

 Basic Rules